KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 ``KeyboardInputViewController`` is the most essential type in the library.
 Just make your **KeyboardController** inherit this class to get access to a bunch of additional capabilities and view lifecycle functions.

 KeyboardKit also has a ``KeyboardController`` protocol that aims to make it easier to use KeyboardKit in platforms that don't support UIKit.
-This is however not fully implemented yet.
+This is however not fully implemented yet, although many types use it.